Autism vs. Down Syndrome Exposed

 Autism Spectrum Disorder (ASD) is a neurodevelopmental disorder that affects social interaction, communication, and behavior.
 It is characterized by a broad range of symptoms and abilities, as autism exists on a spectrum [1].
 Individuals with ASD may have difficulties in social interactions, exhibit repetitive behaviors, and face challenges with verbal and nonverbal communication.
 The severity of symptoms can vary, and some individuals with ASD may have exceptional abilities in specific areas of interest.

-ASD is considered a developmental disability that can cause significant social, communication, and behavioral challenges.
+ASD is considered a developmental disability that can cause significant social, communication, and behavioural challenges.
 It is typically diagnosed in early childhood, although it can sometimes be identified later.
 Early intervention and support are crucial in helping individuals with ASD thrive and reach their full potential [2].

 Overview of Down Syndrome